ooteniya1/resource-estimation/README.md

 ...
 ```

-The Pod will be killed and restarted based on the `restartPolicy`
+The Pod will be killed and restarted based on its `restartPolicy`

 ![CrashLoopBackOff](images/crash_loop.png)
 *CrashLoopBackOff*